How do I get rid of all these @$&^*%! House Sparrows?!

 For example, here is a LIVE look at my bird feeders.
 It’s not surprising to see a few House Sparrows, but it’s rare to see my feeding station overrun with them.

 I have even come to (almost) appreciate House Sparrows.
-I find it hard to blame them for their massive success as a species since it was us humans who ignorantly released them all over the world.
+I find it hard to blame them for their massive success as a species since it was us humans who released them all over the world.

-Tip # 2: Eliminate or Monitor Potential Nesting Sites
+Tip #1: Eliminate & Monitor Nesting Sites.

 There is no denying the fact that House Sparrows thrive living near people and benefit from almost everything that humans provide.